-Ovid, the Roman poet of the August epoch, in his work Medicamina Faciei Feminae, which is a short work on the care of the female body, indicates what is female beauty: pale complexion, rosy cheeks, dark eyes and devoid of unnatural odors.
+Ovid, a Roman poet of the Augustus epoch, in his work Medicamina Faciei Feminae, which is a short work on a care of the female body, indicates what is female beauty: pale complexion, rosy cheeks, dark eyes devoid of unnatural odours of skin.

 In fact, the Romans were not the first to pay attention to feminine beauty.
 Already the Egyptians and Greeks created their own canons of beauty, which later influenced the imagination of the Romans.
-The work of Ovid, Medicamina Faciei Feminae in a neat way shows the subsequent changes that occurred in Roman society in the way of perceiving female beauty, from the founding of the Eternal City to the time of author (I BCE – I CE).
-Romans, unlike the Egyptians or Greeks, used makeup only to emphasize the natural beauty, and not create a whole range of colors on the face.
+The work of Ovid, Medicamina Faciei Feminae in a neat way shows the subsequent changes that occurred in Roman society in the way of perceiving female beauty, from the founding of the Eternal City to the time of the author (1st century BCE – 1st CE).
+Romans, unlike the Egyptians or Greeks, used makeup only to emphasize natural beauty, and not create a whole range of colours on the face.

-Ovid outside of the exterior also indicates that the woman should take care of her character traits, which, if properly cared for, will provide them with stable marital life and husbands’ love.
+Ovid outside of the exterior also indicates that the woman should take care of her character traits, which, if properly cared for, will provide her with stable marital life and husbands’ love.

 During the life of Ovid, the ideal of beauty boiled down to the woman’s pale skin.
-If this one was unburnt, she pointed out that the Roman had spent most of her time at home, and that she was rich enough to have her slaves.
-Women often whitened the skin with chalk, and the lips and cheeks colored with red clay.
+If this one was unburnt, it pointed out that the Roman had spent most of her time at home, and that she was rich enough to have her slaves.
+Women often whitened their skin with chalk, and their lips and cheeks colored with red clay.
 Ovid gives a recipe for the whitening mixture:

-Which silhouettes were considered beautiful in ancient Rome we can assess on the basis of preserved sculptures, paintings, mosaics.
-The beautiful woman was short, slim, but with a strong physique, narrow shoulders, pronounced hips, wide thighs and small breasts.
-The face, in turn, should have large eyes, a sharp nose, medium lips and ears, oval cheeks and chin.
+Which silhouettes were considered beautiful in ancient Rome?
+We can assess on the basis of preserved sculptures, paintings, and mosaics.
+The beautiful woman was short and slim, but with a strong physique, narrow shoulders, pronounced hips, wide thighs and small breasts.
+The face, in turn, should have large eyes, a sharp nose, medium lips and ears, oval cheeks and a chin.